cloudmesh-community/fa18-523-82/paper/paper.md

-# IBM Watson and its Services :hand: fa18-523-82
+# IBM Watson and its Services :wave: fa18-523-82

 :o: please use our format as listed in the sample, mentioned before